Updated: 02/2026

 shall not include:

-Goods and services that the individual would require if they were working for another person; that is, not pursuing self-employment, would not be included in the business plan and are not considered part of the $15,000 guideline for business-related purchases.
+- Goods and services that the individual would require if they were working for another person; that is, not pursuing self-employment, would not be included in the Business Plan and are not considered part of the $10,000 guideline for business-related purchases.

 For example:

-An non-adapted computer and business software would be included in the business plan.
+- A non-adapted computer and business software would be included in the Business Plan.

-Job coaching would not be included in the business plan if the individual would need job coaching no matter what form of employment were to be pursued.
+- Job coaching would not be included in the Business Plan if the individual needed job coaching no matter what form of employment were to be pursued.

-Consult with DORS management if there are questions about self-employment purchases to be include in the business plan and considered part of the $15,000 guideline.
+Consult with DORS management if there are questions about self-employment purchases to be included in the Business Plan and considered part of the $10,000 guideline.

-DORS may financially support business enterprises which are based on an approved business plan which has been reviewed by the RISE Business Plan Development Committee.
-The approved business plan will be the basis of the IPE or IPE Amendment which includes specific goods and services required for the business.
-The IPE may reflect an incremental implementation of the approved business plan.
-(See
+DORS may financially support business enterprises which are based on an approved business plan which has been reviewed by the Business Plan Review committee.
+The approved Business Plan will be the basis of the IPE or IPE Amendment which includes specific goods and services required for the business.
+The IPE may reflect an incremental implementation of the approved Business Plan (see

 1407.01 Intake/Assessment